-Gradcracker is a careers website for STEM students.
+Gradcracker is the UK's careers website for STEM students.
 We have over 150 employers at any one time advertising placements/internships or graduate opportunities.

 Gradcracker is solely for students studying STEM disciplines.